Hanumanth-Reddy/ltts-miniproject/3_Implementation/document/doc.md

-we must need clang to to generate documentation.\n
+we must need clang to to generate documentation.

 Change input directory inn doxy file.